 1) A tenant starts a fire that spreads to multiple units

-2) A hail storm damages part or the entirety of a building’s roof
+2) A hail storm damages a portion or the entirety of a building’s roof

 3) A pipe bursts and floods a building

-Property insurance is most often the largest portion of a building owner’s insurance program accounting for 80-90% of the total premium.
-Not only are the buildings large and worth a significant amount, they are exposed to much more risk than a traditional building or home depending on the tenants utilizing your property.
+Property insurance is most often the most significant portion of a building owner’s insurance premium, accounting for 80-90% of the total cost.
+Not only are the buildings large and worth a considerable amount, but they are also exposed to much more risk than a traditional structure or home depending on the tenants utilizing the property.

 Undervaluation of property – Although it is tempting to lower the property limit to lower the premium, there are severe penalties associated with undervaluing a building called a coinsurance penalty.
-It is also common to undervalue property because of a failure to consider the cost of extra fixtures, plumbing, electric, and materials associated with commercial real estate.
+It is also common to underestimate property values because of a failure to consider the cost of additional fixtures, plumbing, electric, and materials associated with commercial real estate.